 So the article attempts to dissect which is “better”: MySql or PostgreSQL?
 But the introduction i found more fascinating: why do people care so much about which is “better”?
 Indeed, why do they?

 i have been involved in many contentious debates around which language is better; which compiler is better; which browser is better; which design is better; which OS is better; which methodology is better; which you-name-it is better.
-And mostly, they all have the same smell to them
+And mostly, they all have the same smell to them 🙂 The debate rages on, in various forms across multiple spectrums and shows no signs of slowing down.

 This is not new, and as one writer observes:

-“The ancient quarrel between Protestant and Catholic is a scabious wound in-waiting, still capable of producing pus and pain long after those ditch-digging migrants and clever children they gave us became proper Australians and doctors and professors once more”- Bryce Courtney, Four Fires
+“The ancient quarrel between Protestant and Catholic is a scabious wound in-waiting, still capable of producing pus and pain long after those ditch-digging migrants and clever children they gave us became proper Australians and doctors and professors once more”- Bryce Courtney, Four FiresÂ

 In technology, there is no shortage of the classic Protestant-Catholic scab.